mizdra/eslint-interactive/docs/programmable-api.md

 # Programmable API documentation

+> :warning: This feature is experimental and may change significantly.

 `eslint-interactive` provides an API for programmatically executing `eslint --fix`, disable per line, etc.

 It allows the user to perform complex fix operations :sunglasses: